jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/bb_views_part2/readme.md

 ### Part 2: Create The Grumble

 * Define a `createGrumble` method that creates a Grumble based on user input to your template form.
 This method should...
+  - method on what object? oh i see GrumbleCreate above
   * Create an object literal that contains your new Grumble model's data.
+    - is it an object literal or a new grumble model?
   * Save this object literal as a model in your collection.
 * Create an event that will trigger your `createGrumble` method.

 ### Bonus: Toggle Form

+nice!
 Your createGrumbleView should be hidden upon page load.
-If the user wants to create a new Grumble, he must click a "Show Form" button that reveals the form.
+If the user wants to create a new Grumble, she must click a "Show Form" button that reveals the form.

 ### Solution